 Impending Danger Part 2 – Updated July 29, 2022

 More on Fight, Flight or Freeze

 Well, I believe that the odds of success are more likely if one has a plan.
 In my case, my plan goes far beyond taking a pill and hoping for the best.
-The complexities of PTSD are far greater than “pill to make it better” approach.
-Nothing about this mental health journey I am on is easy, I accept it; for better or for worse it’s amalgamated itself within every fibre of my being.
+The complexities of PTSD are far greater than “a pill to make it better” approach.
+Nothing about this mental health journey I am on is easy.
+I accept it.
+For better or for worse it’s amalgamated itself within every fibre of my being.

-You maybe wonder at this point; “OK John, What’s the plan?”
+You may be wondering at this point, “Okay, John, what’s the plan?”
 Well, in order to increase my odds of beating this monster, I had to open up to the many options out there.
 I looked into and otherwise read about many potential options.
-Word of advice; if you’re looking for answers too, don’t take whatever you see on the internet and run with it. that could end up being a recipe for disaster.
+Word of advice: if you’re looking for answers too, don’t take whatever you see on the internet and run with it.
+That could end up being a recipe for disaster.
 Rather, look for commonalities in your search.
-For example, through all the research I have done and it’s been a lot, on better health, sleep almost always comes up.
+For example, through all the research I have done – and it’s been a lot – on better health, sleep almost always comes up.
 Therefore, I try taking sleep very seriously.

 NEED HELP?
 DON’T KNOW WHERE TO TURN?
 CHECK OUT OUR MENTAL HEALTH RESOURCES PAGE

 The absolutely crucial need for sleep tops my agenda of how I attempt to move on.
 The lack of sleep makes every symptom of PTSD, depression and anxiety so much worse.
 Noise, the hypervigilance and the startle response are all intensified when I am exhausted.
 My psychiatrist and I are working to try to quell the nightmares and help me sleep with medications.